wri/Aqueduct30Docker/readme.md

 * Data is stored on WRI's Amazon S3 Storage
 * Code and versionion is stored on Github
-* The environment description is stored in a Docker file
+* The Python environment description is stored in a Docker Image
-* A jupyter notebook can be used to run the code in a virtual machine.

-For steps that do not include code, such as adding columns to a shapefile in QGIS, a description is included to replicate the proces on your local machine.
-Note that this setup is currently not compatible with ArcPY.
+* Coding and dat operation are done in Jupyter Notebooks

 A link to the flowchart:
 https://docs.google.com/drawings/d/1IjTVlQUHNYj2w0zrS8SKQV1Bpworvt0XDp7UE2tPms0/edit?usp=sharing